-Creating a relaxing bedtime routine is as important as our morning, school or work routines.
+Creating a relaxing bedtime routine is as important as having a morning, school or work routine.
 Routines create good habits and help us maintain skills we need throughout the day and sometimes in life in general.
 When you do something consistently, it then makes it easier to do even when you are upset, anxious or worried.

-However, have you ever thought about including a brief meditation with your kid(s) before they go to sleep?
-Reading a bedtime story can be very relaxing and enjoyable.
-You do not need to give this up, instead you can simply add a mindful mediation into your established routine.
-Teaching our kid(s) how to wind down is so important and learning about mindfulness and meditation is the perfect way to do this.
+Absolutely!
+In fact, practicing a mindful mediation before bed will help you fall asleep faster and stay asleep longer.
+You can begin by simply adding a mindful mediation into your already established routine.
+Teaching kid(s) how to wind down is so important and learning about mindfulness and meditation is the perfect way to do this.

 Sometimes right before you go to sleep, you may begin to worry about the next day.
 Maybe you find it hard to go to sleep or stay asleep.
 This is because as soon as we begin to attempt to go to sleep, that is when our brain quiets down for the day.
 With this, some of us may experience anxiety because our mind is no longer actively engaging in all of the tasks it was busy doing during the day.
 This is also a time that our kids can begin to feel a sense of anxiety too, but they may not have the words to express this yet.
 You may hear them say instead “my belly hurts” or “I can’t go to sleep.”

-Relaxing Bedtime Routine with a 5 Senses Exercise
+Relaxing Night Time Routine with a 5 Senses Exercise